 Chargeback fraud occurs when a customer files a chargeback on a transaction that is completely legitimate.

-It’s important to take steps against chargebacks in general — order confirmation pages, delivery updates, being PCI compliant, having security measures such as Address Verification System (AVS) in place, etc. — and those will undoubtedly help fight fraud, but tackling chargeback fraud is a still a slightly different beast.
+It’s important to take steps against chargebacks in general — order confirmation pages, delivery updates, being PCI compliant, having security measures such as Address Verification Service (AVS) in place, etc. — and those will undoubtedly help fight fraud, but tackling chargeback fraud is a still a slightly different beast.

 These aren’t cases of accidental errors or refunds (known as friendly fraud) — these are people deliberately taking advantage of your business.